 Episode 284: Human Capital Metrics & SEC Reporting with Kristina Flügel (@KristinaFlügel)

-I spoke to Kristina Flügel, Global Head of Human Resources at DWS Group and former Managing Director of Human Resources for Deutsche Bank.
-Kristina has worked with the company through an IPO (initial public offering) and believes that effective management and development of human capital is a key driver for organizational success and sustainable people management.
+Jessica Miller-Merrell: [00:00:26.83] Welcome to the Workology Podcast sponsored by Ace the HR Exam and Upskill HR.
+The Securities and Exchange Commission, SEC, recently introduced new disclosure requirements that went into effect on November 9th.
+They now require public companies to disclose the number of employees and a description of human capital resources, along with any human capital measures or objectives.
+Things like operating models, talent planning, learning and innovation, employee experience and work environment.
+Today I am speaking with Kristina Flügel.
+She’s the Global Head of Human Resources at DWS Group and former Managing Director of Human Resources for Deutsche Bank.
+Kristina believes that effective management and development of human capital is a key driver for organizational success and sustainable people management.
 It is also a fundamental part of DWS’s commitment to the Social and Governance ESG pillars and strategy to support the global community in achieving the UN’s Sustainable Development Goals.
+Kristina, welcome to the Workology Podcast.

 ESG Criteria and How it Applies to HR Metrics

-With the new standards and SEC regulations, the spotlight will shine even brighter on HR and our ability to perform in the areas of employee development, safety, engagement, attraction, and retention.
-This is the first opportunity we have had to talk to an HR leader who has been involved in human capital metrics since the SEC announced its new guidelines.
-I’m so pleased to have had the opportunity to speak with Kristina and learn more about the process.
+Jessica Miller-Merrell: [00:18:52.34] With the new standards and SEC guidelines and regulations, the spotlight will shine even brighter on H.R. and our ability to perform in the areas of employee development, safety, engagement, attraction and retention.
+This podcast is our first opportunity we have had to talk to an H.R. leader who’s been involved in human capital metrics since the SEC announced its new guidelines.
+I’m so pleased to have the opportunity to speak with Kristina today and learn more about the process.
+We have resources for you, including the 2019 Human Resources Report from Deutsche Bank, along with DWS’s Annual Report for 2020, which includes their human capital metrics.
+Thank you for joining the Workology Podcast sponsored by Upskill HR and Ace the HR Exam.
+This podcast is for the disruptive workplace leader who’s tired of the status quo.
+My name is Jessica Miller-Merrell.
+Until next time, visit Workology.com to listen to all our previous podcast episodes of the Workology Podcast.

 Connect with Kristina Flügel.